What is installer.exe?

 Is installer.exe causing High CPU Usage?

-You can find this by opening the Task Manager application and find the installer process and check the CPU usage percentage.
+You can find this by opening the Task Manager application and finding the installer process and checking the CPU usage percentage.

 How to check GPU Usage of installer.exe?

 To check installer.exe GPU usage.
 Open the Task Manager window and look for the installer.exe process in the name column and check the GPU usage column.